 Essentially, that is what an average customer is looking for online.
-He or she is looking for a comfy, soft, easy-to-clean couch.
+He is looking for a comfy, soft, easy-to-clean couch.
 She is looking for an elegant, sensually hugging dress for that summer date.
 She is looking for fun, mystical, diabolical even, Halloween costumes.

 So, Appreciate The Pain Point.